 Take some time to learn about the differences in front- and back-end development and what a full-stack role entails.
 You might gravitate to the infrastructure of a back-end role, or front-end development and design may speak to you.
 During the course of your studies, you’ll be able to hone in on what kind of engineer you want to be, but it’s always helpful to come in with a basic knowledge of the options available.

-5. Conduct an informational interview with a Software Engineer.
+5. Conduct an Informational Interview with a Software Engineer

 This may seem like a no-brainer, but before you embark on your decision to become an engineer or learn to code, it’s a great idea to talk to others in the profession to learn how they got there, what their day-to-day routine and responsibilities look like, and any advice they may offer to you as you look to break into the tech industry.
 (For a quick primer and to spark a few questions, read “ Truths About Being a Software Engineer.”)

-6. Solve non-coding puzzles.
+6. Solve Non-Coding Puzzles

 The more practice you get in these exercises, the better.
 As you go, solving these puzzles helps build confidence in problem-solving.
 If you run into problems you’re having trouble solving, remember: